billkarsh/SpikeGLX/Markdown/UserManual.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

+#### Filters Applied Only to Neural Channels

+Notes:

+* These filters only affect the appearance of graphs, not saved data.
+* These filters are **not** applied to non-neural channels.
+* If ever you are suspicious that hardware is not working, turn all the filters off to understand what is coming out of the hardware.

+##### General Filters

 * `-<T>`: Time averaging.
 Samples the data stream per channel to calculate and then subtract the time average value; effectively subtracting the DC component.
-This only affects graphing.
 The value is updated every 5 seconds.
 This may create artifactual steps during the initial settling phase of Imec preamps.

 * `-<S>`: Spatial averaging.
 At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The locations of electrodes are known from your shank map.
-This only affects graphing.
+    + Notes:
-*Note1: Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.*
+        1. Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.
-*Note2: Only AP-band channels are affected.*
+        2. Only AP-band channels are affected.
-*Note3: Neighborhoods never cross shank boundaries.*
+        3. Neighborhoods never cross shank boundaries.
-There are four choices of neighborhood:
+    + There are four choices of neighborhood:
         + `Loc 1,2`: An annulus about the channel's electrode; inner radius=1, outer=2.
         + `Loc 2,8`: An annulus about the channel's electrode; inner radius=2, outer=8.
         + `Glb All`: All electrodes on this channel's shank.
         + `Glb Dmx`: All electrodes on this channel's shank that are sampled concurrently (same multiplexing phase).

 * `BinMax`: If checked, we report the extrema in each neural channel downsample bin.
 This assists spike visualization but exaggerates apparent background noise.
 Uncheck the box to visualize noise more accurately.

-#### For Imec Stream
+##### Imec Stream Filters

 The `imro` table determines individually for each AP channel if a 300 Hz high pass filter is applied in hardware.
 The result is the `native` AP signal.
 In addition, LF band signals are always acquired from the hardware.
 The filter selector applies software operations to these `native` signals.
-Software filtering only affects graphing.

 * `AP Native`: No software filter is applied.
 * `300 - INF`: A software high pass filter is applied to all AP channels.
 * `AP = AP+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal.

-#### For Nidq Stream
+##### Nidq Stream Filters

 * `Bandpass`: Applies optional bandpass filtering to neural MN channels.
-This only affects graphing.

 ### Page Toolbar Controls